 - If an employee is scheduled to work on an institutional holiday but incurs an unscheduled absence, the department should code the leave as appropriate (ex: PTO or EIB) and the employee will receive Earned Holiday Bank for the holiday.

-- The department should reference the Attendance Policy (UTMDACC Institutional Policy ADM0289) for guidance on unsatisfactory attendance.
+- The department should reference the Attendance Policy (MD Anderson Institutional Policy #ADM0289) for guidance on unsatisfactory attendance.

 Timekeepers load institutional holidays for all employees.
 Employees do not need to request time off for an approved institutional holiday.